rickrussell/docker-mysql/README.md

 If you find this image useful here's how you can help:

 - Send a Pull Request with your awesome new features and bug fixes
-- Help new users with [Issues](https://github.com/sameersbn/docker-mysql/issues) they may encounter
+- Help new users with [Issues](https://github.com/rickrussell/docker-mysql/issues) they may encounter
-- Support the development of this image with a [donation](http://www.damagehead.com/donate/)

 # Reporting Issues